FINRA withdraws plan requiring broker disclosure link

 In their comment letters to the SEC, some brokerage executives said they were concerned, among other things, about how to apply the proposed BrokerCheck disclosure requirement in the context of social media.
 In those letters, they said they supported efforts to make BrokerCheck information more widely available to investors.

-“There is simply no way in many cases for a link to BrokerCheck to be prominently displayed on social media sites and, therefore, the rule is impossible to implement,” said David Bellaire, general counsel of the Financial Services Institute (FSI), in a statement on Wednesday.
+“There is simply no way in many cases for a link to BrokerCheck to be prominently displayed on social media sites and, therefore, the rule is impossible to implement,” said David Bellaire, general counsel of the Financial Services Institute, a Washington-based trade group for independent broker-dealers.
+The group hopes to work with FINRA to develop a “workable solution,” Bellaire said in a statement on Wednesday.

-“The FINRA proposal was unworkable,” Melissa MacGregor, associate general counsel for the Securities Industry and Financial Markets Association (SIFMA), said in a statement.

-Both SIFMA and FSI will continue to work with FINRA on as solution, the groups said.

-“If applied too broadly, the rule would effectively prohibit broker-dealers from participating in certain social media channels,” wrote Melissa Callison, vice president of compliance for Charles Schwab & Co Inc, a unit of Charles Schwab Corp.
-She made the remarks in a February 15 letter to the SEC.
+“If applied too broadly, the rule would effectively prohibit broker-dealers from participating in certain social media channels,” wrote Melissa Callison, vice president of compliance for Charles Schwab & Co Inc, a unit of Charles Schwab Corp .
+Setting up and maintaining a link to BrokerCheck would not be practical or possible in some contexts, Callison wrote in a letter to the SEC dated Feb.
+15.

-Investor advocates have praised the idea of requiring brokerages to link their sites directly to BrokerCheck.

-“Providing investors easy access to disciplinary information is a high priority and it is an area where firms do not currently appear to do a good job,” said Barbara Roper, director of investor protection for the Consumer Federation of America, in a statement on Wednesday.
-“I hope that this is just a temporary setback and that FINRA will be back with a revised proposal in the near future.”
+Investor advocates met the original proposal with praise.
+“It is part of a broader campaign to focus on more informed investor choice,” Barbara Roper, director of investor protection for the Consumer Federation of America, said when FINRA sent its rule to the SEC in February.

+But Roper acknowledged in an interview in early April the industry concerns about implementing the planned disclosure on certain social media sites.
+“If it’s really about figuring out the logistics and not opposing the proposal, that’s fine,” Roper said.
+Efforts to contact Roper on Wednesday were not immediately successful.